What Vitamins Should Seniors Take? Evidence-Based Guide (2026)

 Supplement Considerations:

-• Magnesium glycinate is gentle on stomach
+• Magnesium glycinate is gentlest on the stomach

 • Magnesium oxide is poorly absorbed but helps with constipation